axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/pdbtool.1.md

     Enable verbose messages on `stderr`.

-The **exit code** for the pdbtool match command is 1 in case there was a parameter issue (e.g. the template or filter arguments could not be compiled or the database file cannot be loaded) or if the match was not successful, 0 if everything was loaded successfully and the match was succesful.
+The **exit code** for the pdbtool match command is 1 in case there was a parameter issue (e.g. the template or filter arguments could not be compiled or the database file cannot be loaded) and zero otherwise.
+Both matching and non-matching messages will result in a 0 exit code.

 ## Example